 5.03.
 Approval of a Layoff Decision

 A layoff decision requires prior approval.
 The supervisor must submit a written statement describing the facts and circumstances justifying the layoff.
-This statement must be approved by the employing unit and dean, director, or designee and the Academic Personnel Office.
+This statement must be approved by the employing unit and dean, director, or designee and the Office of Human Resources.
 Upon receipt of this approval, the employing unit shall notify the employee in writing of the layoff (see ASPP 5.04.A).

 If a proposed layoff is based on a substantial redirection of program activity without significant funding loss, the chancellor or designee may establish, at his or her discretion, an ad hoc committee to review the layoff proposal.
 Affected employees will be notified whether or not there will be a review.
 The ad hoc committee shall include academic staff employed within the program or activity that will be affected by the layoff decision.
 This committee will make a recommendation to the chancellor or designee, who must approve the recommendation before the layoff notice can be issued.

 A. Written Notice.
-An academic staff member with a fixed-term or probationary appointment shall be given written notice of layoff by the immediate supervisor, principal investigator, department chair or unit head only after approval of the layoff decision by the dean, director, or designee and the Academic Personnel Office.
-At the same time, copies of this notice shall be sent to the department chair or unit head, the dean or director, and the Academic Personnel Office.
+An academic staff member with a fixed-term or probationary appointment shall be given written notice of layoff by the immediate supervisor, principal investigator, department chair or unit head only after approval of the layoff decision by the dean, director, or designee and the Office of Human Resources.
+At the same time, copies of this notice shall be sent to the department chair or unit head, the dean or director, and the Office of Human Resources.
 An academic staff member with an indefinite appointment shall be given written notice by the dean or director.
 The written notice shall inform the employee of the reasons for the layoff, the effective date of the layoff, and his or her appeal rights, and shall include a copy of ASPP 5 and 9.

 B. Minimum Notice Period.

 Minimum Notice Period for Layoff of Fixed-Term Renewable and Probationary Appointees